 Spinach director Adam Thomas on creating the Ichibuns brand

 Ichibuns is a new and exciting Japanese-inspired dining concept, which successfully opened its first restaurant in Soho, London.
-The Spinach team were responsible for creating this unique brand for restaurateur Robin Leigh, bringing to life his vision of an ‘amazing, out of this world’ experience.
-We asked Spinach partner and creative director Adam Thomas to guide us through the creative thinking and design process.
+The Spinach team was responsible for creating this unique brand for restaurateur Robin Leigh, bringing to life his vision of an ‘amazing, out of this world’ experience.
+We asked Spinach partner and creative director, Adam Thomas, to guide us through the creative thinking and design process.

 This part of Soho on Wardour Street, at the entrance to Chinatown, is very colourful and busy.
 The Ichibuns restaurant signage is subtle yet stands out amongst the visual noise.
 How did you achieve this?

 Working alongside the Tokyo interior designers Studio Glitt, we curated an archive of vintage paraphernalia and memorabilia to inspire our thinking.
 Old tin signs, dog-eared movie posters, plastic robots… it was all pretty battered so we wanted to bring a bit of that into the mix.
 The large rusted logo is the perfect contrast to the plastic, coloured signage found on the facades of most of its neighbours as well, and it gives the sense of something old flickering back into life – much like Japan did during the late Sho?wa era.

 Spinach designed much of the interior elements, the packaging, food, and drinks menus as well as the website and vehicle livery.
 How did you ensure they all visually work together?